1. English

 Getting to Ausangate?

-There are two ways to get to Ausangate, you can hire a tour operator to take you there which is the simplest option.
-Or you can try and get there on your own which can be a bit difficult but, is possible.
-If you are going on your own, you’ll first need to take a bus to the small town of Tinki which take about 3 hours from Cusco.
+Currently there are two ways to get to Ausangate, you can hire a tour operator to take you.
+Or you can try and get there on your own which can be a bit difficult but possible.
+If you are going on your own, first you will need to take a bus to the small town of Tinki which takes about 3 hours from Cusco.
 From the town of Tinki take another 3-hour bus ride to the town of Pacchanta where most of the trails start.
-If you do not want to deal with the hassle of figuring out transportation yourself then make sure to book a tour with a tour operator.
+If you do not want to deal with the hassle of figuring out transportation yourself then book a tour with a tour operator.
 You can also make a visit to the nearby world famous Rainbow Mountain and Red Valley.

 ausangate trek